Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 As I mentioned before, Istanbul is a huge city and lies on 2 continents – Europe and Asia.
 The European side of the city is definitely the more popular one, as this is where you’ll find the major attractions (and tourists, too!).

 That’s not to say that the Asian side doesn’t have anything to offer.
-I actually recommend one area in the Asian part of Istanbul, an especially good choice if you want to immerse yourself in the local life.
+I actually recommend one area in the Asian part of Istanbul, which is an especially good choice if you want to immerse yourself in local life.

-There are many Istanbul neighborhoods you can choose from, each with its own charm and advantages.
+There are many neighborhoods in Istanbul you can choose from, each with its own charm and advantages.
 Below, you’ll find my personalized recommendations for all types of travelers:

 1. Sultanahmet (Old Town) – best area for first-time visitors

-Next up, you should move on to the Blue Mosque, also known as Sultanahmet Mosque, and continue to explore the Topkapi Palace and the Basilica Cistern.
+Next up, you should move on to the Blue Mosque, also known as the Sultanahmet Mosque, and continue exploring the Topkapi Palace and the Basilica Cistern.

 I highly recommend a visit to Sultanahmet Square and the nearby Turkish and Islamic Arts Museum.
 Be sure to take the time to roam the streets of this neighborhood and admire the architecture – you’ll see everything from Ottoman palaces to Neoclassical buildings!

-As this area is so convenient in terms of attractions, it can be a bit crowded – a lot of people choose the area for their stay in Istanbul, as there are many accommodation options (mainly boutique hotels and guesthouses).
+As this area is so convenient for attractions, it can be a bit crowded – many people choose it for their stay in Istanbul, as there are many accommodation options (mainly boutique hotels and guesthouses).
 However, even more people visit during the day, but don’t let this scare you off – finding your way around is easier than it seems.

 Luxury (US$190 and up)

-- White House Hotel Istanbul – One of the best luxury hotels in Istanbul, in a central location in Sultanahmet, offers elegantly furnished rooms, a delicious breakfast, and room service.
+• White House Hotel Istanbul – One of the best luxury hotels in Istanbul, centrally located in Sultanahmet, offers elegantly furnished rooms, a delicious breakfast, and room service.

 Mid-range (from US$90 to US$190)

-- Henna Hotel Istanbul – This hotel is located within walking distance of major attractions like Hagia Sophia and the Blue Mosque and offers an amazing complimentary breakfast.
+• Henna Hotel Istanbul – This hotel is within walking distance of major attractions such as Hagia Sophia and the Blue Mosque, and offers an amazing complimentary breakfast.

 Budget (up to US$90)

-- Otantik Hotel – A perfect choice for budget travelers who want to stay in Sultanahmet, this is a sustainable B&B with an on-site coffee shop and lounge and offers both car and bicycle rentals.
+• Otantik Hotel – A perfect choice for budget travelers who want to stay in Sultanahmet, this sustainable B&B features an on-site coffee shop and lounge and offers both car and bicycle rentals.

-- Cheers Lighthouse – Just a short walk away from the Blue Mosque, this hotel offers rooms decorated in minimalist style, a restaurant with panoramic views, and a free breakfast buffet.
+• Cheers Lighthouse – Just a short walk from the Blue Mosque, this hotel offers minimalist-style rooms, a restaurant with panoramic views, and a free breakfast buffet.

 2. Taksim – where to stay in Istanbul for nightlife